 Caribou travel in groups.
 Both sexes have antlers, the only deer family members to do so.
 Caribou migrate great distances from their calving grounds south of the Alaska Range and northwest of Denali to their winter range in the northern reaches of the park and preserve.
 The Denali Herd has fluctuated greatly in number over the last 30 years.
 Today groups of 20 or more may be seen from the park road, quite different from the thousands seen many years ago.

-Moose are a popular and commonly viewed animal through the park region, with densities increasing around the forested regions of the park.
-This includes the areas near the park entrance and wonder lake area.
+Moose are commonly viewed with densities increasing around the forested regions of the park.
+This includes the areas near the park entrance and Wonder Lake area.
 Bull moose are huge animals and become active in sparring and fighting other competing males as the breeding season begins in late August to early October.
 Cow moose generally give birth to twin calves in late May, but predation by wolves and bears takes a heavy toll on the calf survival rate.

 Grizzly bears are omnivores, eating small plants, berries, ground squirrels, moose or caribou calves, and occasional carrion.
 They are seen throughout the park.
 Sows generally bear two cubs, sometimes one and rarely three.
 They too are fiercely protective of their offspring.
 Wolves and grizzly bears play an important role as predators.
 Ever ready to take advantage of an opportunity, they cull old, newborn, and sick animals from the caribou, moose and sheep population.

 The mammals abound within the limits of this harsh, northern environment: fox, weasel, wolverine, lynx, marten, snowshoe hare, hoary marmot, red squirrel, ground squirrel, pika, porcupine, beaver, shrew, vole and the lemming.
 There are 37 mammal species recorded in the park and preserve.